 Wine prices were reasonable and collection diverse, especially being in the middle of the wine country.
 Glasses from $9, Bottles from $29, $25 Corkage. $14 for a very good glass of Tribute Chardonnay.
 Lots of specialty cocktails on the menu.

 The Mojito ($13) was strong, balanced, and well-made with fresh mint and good rum.
 Patron Silver was used.
 A little small though.
 Their bartender really knows how to make cocktails.

 Samurai ($12) Charbay green tea vodka, blackberries, yuzu, ginger beer was red, strong, and recommended.

-Donut Holes ($11) were the most expensive ones we’ve ever had, but where fresh from the fryer.
+Donut Holes ($8) were the most expensive ones we’ve ever had, but were fresh from the deep fryer.
 Coated with powered sugar and dipped in one of the 3 included sauces, they were awesome.
 They were served at Brunch.
+In 2015 they switch to 1 sauce, a dark chocolate sauce with espresso, cream, and sugar.

 We hesitated to order the Glazed Pork Belly Appetizer ($13) with apple puree and soy caramel, but the server really recommended it.
 It was very tasty, although it had quite a bit of fat as expected.
 The immense quantities of meat were very tender and the sauce went with it well.
 It could have used more greens to balance out the flavor.